Menu Search

 DROs are also responsible for:

-• Reporting the results to the designated election official
+• reporting the results to the designated election official; and

-If you are interesting in serving Elections NWT as a Deputy Returning Officer, check out the Employment Opportunities section of our website.
+If you are interesting in serving Elections NWT as a Deputy Returning Officer, please visit the Employment Opportunities section of our website.

 Poll Clerks

 The Poll Clerk is appointed by a Returning Officer.
-Poll Clerks reports to and assists the Deputy Returning Officer throughout the polling process.
+Poll Clerks report to and assist the Deputy Returning Officer throughout the polling process.

-If you are interesting in serving Elections NWT as a Poll Clerk, check out the Employment Opportunities section of our website.
+If you are interested in serving Elections NWT as a Poll Clerk, please visit the Employment Opportunities section of our website.